splunk/SA-CrowdstrikeDevices/docs/quickstart/quickstart.md

 1. From the "App" dropdown choose `SA-CrowdstrikeDevices`.
 1. Set the "Owner" dropdown to `any`.
 1. Click the macro named `sa_crowdstrike_index` to update the index definition.

 ---

+## Force Initial Build

+The initial build of the Crowdstrike assets will not occur until the first scheduled runtime (see [Update default saved search schedule](#update-default-saved-search-schedule)).
+To force the initial build perform the following:

+1. Navigate to Settings > Searches, reports, and alerts.
+1. Set the "App" dropdown to `SA-CrowdstrikeDevices`.
+1. Set the "Owner" dropdown to `All`.
+1. Click "Run" under actions for the search `Crowdstrike Devices Lookup - Gen`.

+!!! note
+    The search will run in a new tab over the default time period of 60 minutes.
+Expand the timeframe to a larger window if the number of hosts in the last 60 minutes does not seem accurate.
+The default search is configured to run hourly to continually append new devices reported from Crowdstrike.

+---